A small set of cannabis brands already controls an outsized share of AI citations.

 The Citation Moat Already Built

-5W PR released their Cannabis AI Visibility Index in May 2026.
+5W PR released its Cannabis AI Visibility Index in 2026.
 The findings are brutal.

 Three multistate operators control a widening chunk of AI citations across ChatGPT, Claude, Perplexity, and Google's AI Overviews: